 Cleaning the kitchen: Keeping your fridge and surfaces clean

 The kitchen is the heart of many households and sees a great deal of use every day.
-Cleaning should therefore not be neglected, since all kinds of dirt and bacteria accumulate in the fridge, on the worktop and on various surfaces over time.
+Cleaning should therefore not be neglected, since all kinds of dirt and bacteria accumulate in the refrigerator, on countertops and on various surfaces over time.
 Keep your kitchen hygienic and clean with these tips.

 Tips for a clean kitchen

-An additional challenge is the variety of materials found in a kitchen: Modern facilities usually combine smooth and glossy surfaces such as stainless steel and glass with delicate natural materials like stone and wood.
-Cleaning should therefore be adapted to the type of surface as well as to the dirt.
+An additional challenge is the variety of materials found in a kitchen: modern facilities usually combine smooth and glossy surfaces such as stainless steel and glass with delicate natural materials like stone and wood.
+Cleaning should therefore be adapted to the type of surface as well as the type of dirt.
 The same is true when using detergents.

 Kitchen cleaning tasks